How Much Money Do You Need to Make to Be a Foster Parent?

 Rarely |

-The stipend usually does not cover all costs, so it’s important that your income is enough to fill in the gaps.
+The stipend usually does not cover all costs, so your income must be enough to fill in the gaps.
 For example, extracurricular activities, larger housing needs, and family outings may not be fully reimbursed.

 Learn more about stipends here: Why Do Foster Parents Get Paid?
 Understanding the Heart Behind the Support